CCPM-IO/.github/SECURITY.md

 - Private keys, passwords, and credentials must never be committed into source control.
 - Data checked into source control must not include sensitive or personally identifiable information (PII).

+### Github Copilot

+CCPM I/O members are encouraged to use Github Copilot to help write code.
+However, this implies that code from a repository that deploys Github Copilot will be shared with the public internet.
+Thus, PII and any proprietary code cannot be included in any repository that uses Github Copilot.
+In addition, it is strongly discouraged to include file paths in your code.
+If you have doubts about what is considered proprietary, please consult with the I/O director.